Sennaiai/Quantum-Computing/D. Basics.md

 **Superpositions** - a linear composition of linear basis states representing a system existing in multiple possible states simultaneously until measuremnt collapses it into one definite state.

-**Enatngleemtn** - a unique quantum state shared between two or more states that exist in sync with one another regardless of distancea.
+**Entanglement** - a unique quantum state shared between two or more states that exist in sync with one another regardless of distancea.

 **Bell-state** - a maximally entangled quantum state of two qubits, where the systems remain perfectly correlated.